-- Enrollment periods: Bella Capelli Academy usually begins a new cosmetology every nine (9) weeks, esthetician every twelve (12) weeks, and cosmetology instructor two (2) times a year, depending upon space availability.
-Please refer to the Tuition and Registration Schedule supplement or contact Bella Capelli Academy for exact starting dates. - 2.
+- 1. Enrollment periods: Bella Capelli Academy usually begins a new cosmetology every nine (9) weeks, esthetician every twelve (12) weeks, and cosmetology instructor two (2) times a year, depending upon space availability.
+Please contact Bella Capelli Academy for exact starting dates. - 2.
 Enrollment Agreement: Bella Capelli Academy clearly outlines the obligation of both the school and the student in the enrollment agreement.
 A copy of the enrollment agreement and information covering costs and payment plans will be furnished to the student before the beginning of class attendance. - 3.
 Payment schedule: Bella Capelli Academy offers a variety of financial payment schedules.
 See Bella Capelli Academy's Financial Services Leader for details.